 - Self-employed healthcare professionals in healthcare occupations who are, or can be, registered by the National Supervisory Authority for Welfare and Health (Valvira).

-- Companies that offer healthcare services and have healthcare professionals (either in employment or service relationship) registered by Valvira in their employ.
+- Companies and other organisations that offer healthcare services and have healthcare professionals (either in employment or service relationship) registered by Valvira in their employ.